mhinz/vim-galore/CONTRIBUTING.md

 - Is there something you didn't understand right away?
 Was the explanation too complicated?
 - Any other suggestions for improvement?
 Better wording?
 Typos?
 Dead links?
+- Want to add plugins?
+Please make sure that they have collected a few stars already.
+There are new plugins every day and I can't possibly test them all, so I rely on "social proof" as an indicator for usefulness.
+(If you wrote or found a plugin with no or only very few stars but still think it's useful, promote it on [r/vim](https://www.reddit.com/r/vim).
+It has lots of readers and is great for gaining attention.)

 Please report _anything_ that seems wrong to you by [creating an issue](https://github.com/mhinz/vim-galore/issues/new) for it.